xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 A user who wants to become a new vendor on the marketplace can submit an application via the vendor registration page available via the "Become a seller" link in the Customer area.
 When this happens, the store administrator is notified of the new vendor registration via a bell notification:
 ![xc5_mv_unapproved_vendor_bell_notification.png]({{site.baseurl}}/attachments/ref_6OTbIwfd/xc5_mv_unapproved_vendor_bell_notification.png)

-They also get an email notification sent to their inbox.
+The administrator also gets an email notification sent to their inbox.
 (This is enabled by the "Vendor account created" {% link "email notification" ref_7DW1NMak %}).

 The administrator needs to review this application and either approve or reject it.